allister-grange/terraform-associate-guide-003/6- Core Terraform Workflow/6-notes.md

 `terraform init` will configure your backend state configurations if you have them, it will also handle the installation of your child modules and plugins/providers.

-The running of `terraform init` will create a dependency versioning lock file for your plugins.
+The running of `terraform init` will create a dependency version lock file for your plugins.

 ### **Validating a configuration**